By Mary Flom

-Long shifts can be draining.
-On your days off, make sure you are doing activities that fill you up.
-Sometimes the best activity is no activity at all.
+Long shifts can be draining, on your days off, make sure you are doing activities that fill you up.
+Sometimes the best activity is none at all.
 You aren’t your best you without rest.
 This means you need to be aware of your limits and value yourself enough to advocate for what you need.
 No one knows your limits but you.
 Resting while doing long shifts is just as important!
-No one is going to tell you take breaks while on shift.
-You need to be intentional with making that a priority and building it into the schedule that works for your client and you!
+No one is going to tell you to take breaks while you are on shift.
+You need to be intentional with making that a priority and building it into the schedule that works for you and your client.

 Let’s be honest guys, the reality is, sometimes you may feel like you are living out of your car.
-Accepting this is part of the process.
-Keep your trunk stocked with extra supplies of clothes and essentials so you can be prepared for whatever may pop it.
+Accept that this is part of the process.
+Keep your trunk stocked with extra supplies of clothes and essentials so you be prepared for whatever may pop up.
 Being prepared for anything will help reduce your stress and keep you focused on the tasks at hand.

-Long hours can be tough on the body.
+Long hours can be touch on the body.
 Are you giving your body what it needs to stay healthy and active?
-You can’t expect your body to work hard for you if you aren’t working hard to nourish and feed it what it needs.
-Hydration is a huge part of this especially with the warm summer months upon us.
+You can’t expect hour body to work hard for you if you aren’t working hard to nourish it.
+Hydration is a huge part of this especially with the warm summer months.
 We can never say enough about drinking plenty of water!
-See Jamie’s article here.
+Nurse Jamie has more to say about that here.

 5. DO YOUR HOMEWORK

 As you know, things with our clients change on a consistent basis.
-Do you have a way of staying up to date with what’s going on the houses you work in?
-This could be checking the service notes or texting the staff member you will be relieving.
+Do you have a way of staying on top of what’s going on in the houses you work in?
+This could be checking the notes or texting the staff member you will be relieving.
 You could arrive early so you have time to get an update from staff or ask your client great questions to get the scoop.
 Figure out what works for you and the team you work with.
-There may already be a communication structure in the home.
+There may already by a communication structure in the home.